concourse/git-resource/README.md

    resource like [mdomke/concourse-email-resource](https://github.com/mdomke/concourse-email-resource)
    to notify the committer in an on_failure step.

  * `.git/ref`: Version reference detected and checked out.
-It will usually contain the commit SHA-1 ref, but also the detected tag name when using `tag_filter`.
+It will contain the commit SHA-1 ref, or the detected tag name when using `tag_filter`.

+ * `.git/tag`: The detected tag name when using `tag_filter`, otherwise empty.

  * `.git/commit_message`: For publishing the Git commit message on successful builds.